 Test plans and procedures are used to assure that activities affecting quality are performed consistently and correctly.
-Test plans are prepared by project staff to conduct a single experiment or test as identified below.
-In particular, individual field experiments will require a written test plan, reviewed and approved by the Project Manager and Quality Engineer.
-Formal procedures will be developed for quality affecting work activities that are routinely performed.
+Test plans are prepared by PNNL staff to conduct a single experiment or test as identified below.
+Formal procedures will be developed for quality-affecting work activities that are routinely performed.
 Additional procedures will be developed as needed.